-Dental Care is Critical With Chinchillas
+Dental Care Is Critical

+Overgrown teeth are an issue with chinchillas.
 One of the best ways to avoid this is to always have plenty of items inside of the cage for your chinchilla to chew.

 If their teeth get too long and they don’t chew or file them down, they can begin to catch or puncture the flesh inside of the chinchilla’s mouth causing injury, illness, infection, and of course pain.

-I have a post that you can read that explains why chinchillas grind their teeth that you can see here.
+Pay attention to certain signs such as teeth grinding.
+I have a post that you can read that explains why chinchillas grind their teeth.

 It will help to give you an understanding of when you have an issue with your chinchillas’ teeth and when it’s likely nothing to worry about.

-Calling the Vet When Necessary
+Call The Vet When Necessary